spyros-briakos/Multilabel_StackOverflow_Tag_Classification/README.md

 Unfortunately on the experiment procedure, we face RAM issues with 200 Top Tag Combinations, therefore we must limit in smaller subsets of original dataset.

-Baseline model is **Linear Support Vector Machines** and except of its pretty descent performance, we have to mention that was very time efficient, managing to train in just a few seconds.
+Baseline model is **Linear Support Vector Machines** and except of its pretty descent performance in all of our experiments, we have to mention that was very time efficient, managing to train in just ***less than a minute***.

 For a more sophisticated model we opted from HuggingFace library BERTforSequenceClassification architecture with **BERT 'bert-base-uncased'** model.
 Our choice is justified by the fact that we have a multilabel classification problem and also BERT is very popular for text classification.